newtheatre/history-project/_shows/16_17/freak.md

     snapshot: shsaN
     publisher: HerCampus
     author: Charlotte Hegley
-    title: Review: Freak at Nottingham New Theatre
+    title: "Review: Freak at Nottingham New Theatre"
     date: 2016-11-05
     stars: 4
     quote: "An excellent drama presentation of modern teenage expectations of sex compared almost too closely to the consequences of adult desire."